 Updated April 10, 2020

-Much like the common advice given to humans, it’s important to regularly check the health of cows with a routine physical examination rather than waiting until a cow is showing signs of distress or illness.
+Much like the common advice given to humans, it’s important to regularly check the health of While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." with a routine physical examination rather than waiting until a While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." is showing signs of distress or illness.
 Not only will this help you get to know what all aspects of a healthy cow look and feel like, but familiarizing a cow with human handling might help them stay more calm in stressful situations.
 Be prepared to check them over every six to eight weeks*!
 For more information on why regular health examinations are important, check out our resource here.

 By paying regular attention to the herd, you may see some subtle cues in the event that something is amiss.
 A sick, injured, or otherwise distressed cow may:

 - Hide more often than they used to

 - Change their daily schedule or general behavior